splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       - Yes

    *  - ``serviceusage.services.use``
-      - Yes, if you want to enable the use of a quota from the project where metrics are stored
+      - Yes, if you want to activate the use of a quota from the project where metrics are stored

    *  - ``compute.instances.list``
-      - Yes, if the Compute Engine service is enabled
+      - Yes, if the Compute Engine service is activated

    *  - ``compute.machineTypes.list``
-      - Yes, if the Compute Engine service is enabled
+      - Yes, if the Compute Engine service is activated

    *  - ``container.clusters.list``
-      - Yes, if the Kubernetes (GKE) service is enabled
+      - Yes, if the Kubernetes (GKE) service is activated

    *  - ``container.nodes.list``
-      - Yes, if the Kubernetes (GKE) service is enabled
+      - Yes, if the Kubernetes (GKE) service is activated

    *  - ``container.pods.list``
-      - Yes, if the Kubernetes (GKE) service is enabled
+      - Yes, if the Kubernetes (GKE) service is activated

    *  - ``monitoring.metricDescriptors.get``
       - Yes